northDacoder/javascript-open-weather-maps-api/README.md

 - [ ] Signup for a free Developer API Key that will let you access the openweathermap API endpoints
 - [ ] Read through the developer docs to figure out what url endpoints you will need to create in order to get the data you are looking to parse

-Simple web-application that utilizes openweather API to display weather data in real-time